Skip to main content

 Lender may foreclose if you default

-Like any other financial product, energy efficient financing options have different structures, terms, and conditions.
-In order to find the financing option that is right for you, there are two fundamental questions that you need to ask.
+Like any other financial product, energy-efficient financing options have different structures, terms, and conditions.
+You need to ask two fundamental questions to find the right financing option.

 Do you want a secured or unsecured option?

 Energy efficiency financing can be divided into two categories.
 Secured loans require an asset that will serve as collateral for the loan – in most cases, that asset will be your home.
-Unsecured loans function more like a personal loan or line of credit and do not require your home as collateral.
+Unsecured loans function more like personal loans or lines of credit and do not require your house as collateral.
 Both loan categories have implications for the borrower.

 How much are you willing to pay for each monthly loan installment?

-The amount you want to pay each month will impact the interest rate and the length of the loan.
+The amount you want to pay each month will impact the interest rate and the loan length.
 Loans with longer terms will have smaller monthly payments, but you will pay more in interest over the life of the loan.
-In contrast, payments on energy efficiency loans with shorter terms may exceed your monthly utility bill savings, but they offer a better value because you pay less in interest over the life of the loan.
+In contrast, short-term energy efficiency loan payments may exceed your monthly utility bill savings.
+Still, they offer a better value because you pay less in interest over the life of the loan.

 The availability of energy efficiency financing

-In addition to traditional banks, there are many other institutions that offer energy efficiency financing.
+In addition to traditional banks, many other institutions offer energy-efficiency financing.

 1. Energy efficiency companies may offer loans, often through their contractor networks.

-2. Credit unions all over the country are developing energy efficiency loan products for homeowners, and often offer lower-cost energy efficiency loans.
+2. Credit unions nationwide are developing energy-efficiency loan products for homeowners and often offer lower-cost energy-efficiency loans.

-4. Public-private partnerships can offer energy efficiency loan programs.
-Local government agencies partner with private lenders to offer energy efficiency with lower interest rates and no fees.
+4. Public-private partnerships can offer energy-efficiency loan programs.
+Local government agencies partner with private lenders to provide energy efficiency with lower interest rates and no fees.

 5. Utilities offer on-bill financing programs that allow homeowners to finance energy efficiency improvements and repay the borrowed amount through electric bills.